giuliaok/GitTraining-November-/monkeys.md

 In terms of conservation status, this particular type of monkey is Endangered.

 Population estimates range from 8.000 to 15.000 and it his threatened by habitat loss :(.

+You can find this monkey in the british library as well.